omsw114/IT-254-Project/README.md

 # IT-254-Project
-A Space Shooting game based on socket.io
+A Space Shooting game using socket.io